wtRinaldi/portfolio/content/about.md

 ::

 ::Paragraph
-Feel free to email me at williamtrinaldi@gmail.com or message me on <a href="https://www.linkedin.com/in/wtrinaldi/" class="font-bold text-[#0a66c2]">LinkedIn</a> to discuss your project ideas or just to geek out about Vue.js and Nuxt.js.
-I'm always excited to connect with others who share my passion for quality front-end development!
+Reach out to me at williamtrinaldi@gmail.com or message me on <a href="https://www.linkedin.com/in/wtrinaldi/" class="font-bold text-[#0a66c2]">LinkedIn</a>.
+Whether you want to discuss a project or just geek out about Vue, I’m always excited to connect with fellow developers.
 ::